estudiocactus/visualizer-test/README.md

 - Simplicity of the solution
 - Organization and clean code
-- Decisiones about client/server rendering
+- Decisions about client/server rendering
 - Cache management
 - Mobile first & RWD
 - Git usage